SamanthaLVeck/ERM-and-Uncertainty-Estimator-Code/README.md

 5. Coefficient calculation
 -	Use CoefficientCalculationScript.py – update according to script instructions
+-	If the results are to be weighted use CoefficientCalculationScriptWeighted.py
 -	Run in the python environment
 -	Coefficients of ± 0 to 10 seem to give sensible results on the bent beam max MPa around 250.
 -	If multiple sources of reference data are being used to see the effect of different data on reconstruction results, different data sets can be inserted multiple times in step 5 without repeating previous steps providing that the same number and location of measurements are used.